winitzki/scall/tutorial/programming_dhall.md

 All fields of a Dhall record are always public.
 To make values in a Dhall module private, we simply do not include those values into the final exported record.
-Local values declared using `let x = ...` inside a Dhall module will not be exported (unless they are part of the final exported value).
+Local values declared using `let x = ...` inside a Dhall module will not be exported (unless they are included in the final exported record).

 In the example just shown, the file `SimpleModule.dhall` defines the local values `test` and `validate`.
 Those values are type-checked and computed inside the module, but are not exported.